Police bodycams show 'swift' takedown of Nashville shooter

 Chief Drake told NBC the manifesto “indicates there was going to be shootings at multiple locations and that the school was one of them”.

-Investigators believe Hale harboured “some resentment for having to go to that school” as a child, he said without elaborating.
+Investigators believe Hale harboured “some resentment for having to go to that school” as a child, Chief Drake said without elaborating.

 Dramatic bodycam footage